codex-storage/codex-spec/specs/marketplace.md

 It is then up to the SP node to decide, based on the emitted parameters and node's operator configuration, whether it wants to participate in the request and attempt to fill its slot(s) (note that one SP can fill more than one slot).
 If the SP node decides to ignore the request, no further action is required.
 However, if the SP decides to fill a slot, it MUST follow the remaining steps described below.

 The node acting as an SP MUST decide which slot, specified by the slot index, it wants to fill.
 The SP MAY attempt to fill more than one slot.
-To fill a slot, the SP MUST first download the slot data using the CID of the manifest (**TODO: Manifest RFC**) and the slot index.
+To fill a slot, the SP MUST first reserve the slot in the smart contract using `reserveSlot(requestId, slotIndex)`.
+If reservations for this slot are full, or if the SP has already reserved the slot, the transaction will revert.
+If the reservation was unsuccessful, then the SP is not allowed to fill the slot.
+If the reservation was successful, the node MUST then download the slot data using the CID of the manifest (**TODO: Manifest RFC**) and the slot index.
 The CID is specified in `request.content.cid`, which can be retrieved from the smart contract using `getRequest(requestId)`.
 Then, the node MUST generate a proof over the downloaded data (**TODO: Proving RFC**).

 When the proof is ready, the SP MUST call `fillSlot()` on the smart contract with the following REQUIRED parameters: